[wpforms id=”16350″]

 Moreover, the result of an accident involving a loaner vehicle could mean severe injury and even disability or death.
 In other cases, the accidents result in damages that force people to work and change their lives forever.
 How do people recover physically and financially from such calamities?

-What happens when the breadwinner of the family is now disabled and unable to work?
+What happens when the family’s breadwinner is now disabled and unable to work?
 How do families cover medical treatment costs like hospital stays and months or years of physical therapy?
 And this is why our sensational lawyers wrote this article.
 To earn your trust, we will show you why we are the only lawyers near you that can handle all the nooks and crannies of your particular legal case.

-The upside is that the registered owner can only be sued for up to a sum certain unless some other cause of action or legal exception comes into play, making them pay more.
+The upside is that the registered owner can only be sued for up to a certain sum unless some other cause of action or legal exception comes into play, making them pay more.

 California Vehicle Code Section 17150 states